sebastienserre/WPCasa-mail-alert/readme.txt

 == Changelog ==

+* 1.1.5 use currency unit from WPCasa Settings
 * 1.1.3 add light CSS to Widget
 * 1.1.1 add style and correct some small bug
 * 1.1.0 adaptation for premium plugin